Blog > Product > GoLinks: What Internal Short Links Can Do for Your Team

 We won’t get into the full history of go links, but long story short, they were first developed and released by an IT engineer at NCSU in 2010.
 Simultaneously, Benjamin Staffin at Google developed something similar, so that Googlers could find whatever they were looking for fast.

-Go links are used by large enterprises like Google, Yahoo, Linkedin, Twitter, and Netflix.
-Today, go links are gaining popularity among tech companies of any size and in industries outside of tech.
+Go links are used by large enterprises like Google, Yahoo, LinkedIn, Twitter, and Netflix.
+Today, they are gaining popularity among tech companies of any size and in industries outside of tech.

-Companies that use a go links system: Google, LinkedIn, Twitter, Yahoo, Netflix
+Companies that use an internal short link go links system: Google, LinkedIn, Twitter, Yahoo, Netflix

 Who can use my go links?